aa1aac/burger-builder/README.md

+This project can only work smoothly when it has backend support (rest API)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>